RKMlab/perf/README.md

 ## [4.0.0] - 2020-05-04
 ### Added
- - Identification of perfect repeats in fastq files.
  - Annotation of repeats w.r.t to genomic context using a GFF or GTF file. (option -g).
  - Multi-threading.
 Parallel identification of repeats in different sequences.
+ - Identification of perfect repeats in fastq files.
+ - Analysis report for repeats in fastq files.
+ - Option to identify atomic repeats.

 ### Changed
  - Analysis report rebuilt with Semantic ui and Apex Charts.